Genre: Business & Money

 Buffett talks in length about the importance of an investor knowing his or her self, and your natural tendencies in relation to investing.
 There is a herding mentality that surrounds significant moves in the market.
 This mentality stems from one of two things, either greed or fear.
 The important question to ask yourself is whether you have the herding instinct or not?

 One concrete way to combat investing with emotions is to have a checklist.
 This checklist is a set of predetermined questions you must answer or actions you must take, before buying or selling shares of stock.
-It can be as technical or simple as you
+It can be as technical or simple as you like but should direct attention to areas you know you are emotionally vulnerable.

 9. CORPORATE GOVERNANCE